Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

 ## SPICE Extraction :

- - To know the logical functions of the inverter, we will first extract the spice and then we will do the simulatiions in ngspice.
+ - To know the logical functions of the inverter, we will first extract the spice and then we will do the simulations in ngspice.
  - **Extracting SPICE**:
      - we will execute the following command in the *tkcon* window of magic tool :
            - ``` extract all ```